ExpDev-mul/JSON-to-CSV/README.md

 ## 👨‍💻 Author: Or Pinto

 This project provides a CLI tool for converting nested JSON structures into a flat and readable CSV format.
-The tool employs a recursive Depth-First Search (DFS) approach to flatten nested JSON objects into a single-level dictionary, ensuring that the hierarchical structure is preserved in the keys.
+The tool is designed to handle JSON data files mimicking MongoDB collections and convert them into SQL-like tabular data.
+It addresses challenges such as schema handling, nested data, and array fields.

 ---

 ## ❓ Problem Statement

 Dealing with nested JSON structures can be a real headache, especially when trying to analyze or process the data in tabular formats like CSV.
 Nested JSONs often contain dictionaries and arrays, making it tricky to represent them in a flat structure.
-This tool swoops in to save the day 🦸‍♂️ by flattening the JSON into a format that's super easy to work with in tools like Excel or data analysis libraries.
+This tool solves these challenges by flattening the JSON into a format that's easy to work with in tools like Excel or SQL databases.

 ---